cuba-platform/admin-tools-addon/README.md

 The Admin Tools component is a set of instruments that allows:
 * interacting with a database by using JPQL / SQL / Groovy scripts;
 * pre-configuring servers and transferring data between them;
-* exporting project entities in SQL scripts.
+* exporting project entities to SQL scripts.

 The component comprises the following parts:
 * Generator of SQL scripts for project entities;